UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Notice that I had to add the colons before the question mark.
 Earlier I mentioned how the question mark tests for undefined parameters, while the colon before the question mark complains about empty parameters as well as undefined parameters.
 Otherwise, the *mv* command might have complained that it had insufficient arguments.

-The Bourne shell can have any number of parameters.
-However, the positional parameters **variables** are limited to numbers 1 through 9.
-You might expect that $10 refers to the tenth argument, but it is the equivalent of the value of the first argument with a zero appended to the end of the value.
+The shell can have any number of parameters.
+However, the positional parameters on some shells (like the Bourne shell) are limited to numbers 1 through 9.
+You might expect that $10 refers to the tenth argument, but in the Bourne shell, it is the equivalent of the value of the first argument with a zero appended to the end of the value.
 The other variable format, ${10}, ought to work, but doesn't.
-The Korn shell does support the ${10} syntax, but the Bourne shell requires work-arounds.
+The Korn, Bash and many other shell does support the ${10} syntax, but the Bourne shell requires work-arounds.
 One of these is the *shift* command.
 When this command is executed, the first argument is moved off the list, and lost.
 Therefore one way to handle three arguments follows:

 #!/bin/sh
-arg1=$1;shift;
+arg1="$1";shift;
-arg2=$1;shift;
+arg2="$1";shift;
-arg3=$1;shift;
+arg3="$1";shift;
-echo first three arguments are $arg1 $arg2 and $arg3
+echo first three arguments are "$arg1" "$arg2" and "$arg3"

-The *shift* command can shift more than one argument; The above example could be:
+The *shift* command can shift more than one argument; The above example could be rewritten as:

 #!/bin/sh
-arg1=$1
+arg1="$1"
-arg2=$2
+arg2="$2"
-arg3=$3;shift 3
+arg3="$3";shift 3
-echo first three arguments are $arg1 $arg2 and $arg3
+echo first three arguments are "$arg1" "$arg2" and "$arg3"

 This technique does make it easier to add arguments, but the error message is unfriendly.
 All you get is "cannot shift" as an error.
 The proper way to handle syntax errors requires a better understanding of testing and branching, so I will postpone this problem until later.

 There is a special positional parameter, at location zero, that contains the name of the script.
 It is useful in error reporting:

-echo $0: error
+echo "$0": error

 will report "rename: error" when the *rename* script executes it.
 This variable is not affected by the *shift* command.